etherisc-legacy/GIF/README.md

 	Method is called by platform administrator and is used to decline registration.
    * **disapproveProduct** .
 	Method is called when administrator approved registration and then wants to decline it.
-   * **reapproveProduct**
-	Method is called when administrator declined registration and then wants to approve it.
    * **pauseProduct**
 	Used when administrator wants to pause Insurance Product.
    * **unpauseProduct**